Una vista de Toulouse con el rio en primer plano y con la cupula de catedral en el horizonte.

 Bike Tours & Rentals

 Toulouse is a super bike-friendly city, with miles of marked lanes and scenic routes perfect for exploring on two wheels.
-Whether you’re traveling with family, as a couple, or solo, cycling through the Pink City is one of the loveliest and most relaxing ways to discover it.
+Whether you’re traveling with family, as a couple, or solo, cycling through the Pink City is one of the most beautiful and relaxing ways to discover it.

 What to do on two wheels in Toulouse